 To date, the program has assisted over 50 youth and family members with applications and trained five college interns to assist at the school.
 The medical program coordinator at one high school expressed her appreciation in the following e-mail:

-Taxi drivers in Chicago deserve a living wage and protection against lease overcharges according to Fayez Khozindar, program director for AFSC Chicago Taxi Worker Organizing and UTCC Chicago -- the United Taxidrivers Community Council.
+Taxi drivers in Chicago deserve a living wage and protection against lease overcharges.
+This video highlights the work of Fayez Khozindar, program director for AFSC Chicago Taxi Worker Organizing and the United Taxidrivers Community Council.
 The Taxi Worker Organizing Project advocates for greater rights and compensation for low-wage, lease taxi workers in the greater Chicago area.

 The Mosaic Coop of AFSC Chicago's Youth Peace Building and Justice program has been working hard creating a Valentine's Day treat.
 They are combining their craft of a beautiful mosaic heart and fair trade chocolate.
 So for $20 plus shipping, we can send one your way.
 The proceeds will go towards a scholarship fund for undocumented college students at a local high school.